Enxine/ViziblesArduino/README.md

 This driver is a work in progress, so we are currently working on adapting it to new architectures.
 Vizibles, even it was designed with constrained resources in mind is a demmanding platform with strong security requirements.
 So the libray is also quite demanding.
 Currently the Arduino (C++) version of the library is supported on the following architectures:
 - ESP8266 based boards
 - Arduino MKR1000
+SSL connections with the platform are only supported on ESP8266 based boards by now, but we are working hard to make it work on Atmel based boards.

 #Exploring the examples